 Before moving on to consider various extensions of our analysis, it is worth considering briefly another alternative to the DP-shell account we have proposed.
 The island facts discussed here support a movement derivation of discontinuous DPs.
-However, an alternative possibility to the view that we argue for here is to assume that the entire DP containing the noun and modifiers undergoes movement and that the appearance of a discontinuous DP arises because different elements of the DP are pronounced at different positions along the path of movement (Fanselow and Cavar, 2001).
+However, an alternative possibility to the view that we argue for here is to assume that the entire DP containing the noun and modifiers undergoes movement and that the appearance of a discontinuous DP arises because different elements of the DP are pronounced at different positions along the path of movement (Fanselow and Ćavar, 2002).
 This type of analysis would not require positing multiple DP shells, but rather would rely on some process like scattered deletion (Nunes, 1999) to derive the surface distribution of elements.
-Under this type of account, if we assume that case is only realized in D, the correct case doubling results could be derived so long as D could never be targeted for scattered deletion.
+Under this type of account, if we assume that case is only realized in D, the correct case matching results could be derived so long as D could never be targeted for scattered deletion.
 This is because there would be a single instance of D in each copy in the movement chain, which, if pronounced, would result in a case enclitic on whatever other material was pronounced at that position in the chain.

 A major issue for this type of account lies in constraining the deletion operation.
 An unconstrained deletion operation could, for example, produce the appearance of island violations.
-As discussed, a modifier cannot be separated from its head noun across a relative clause island.
-If scattered deletion were allowed to freely apply to any terminal nodes in a copy of a moved DP, a seemingly island-violating string could be derived without any genuine island violations.
-Consider the example in (38).
+As discussed, a modifier cannot be separated from its head noun across a relative